-A majority of our directors are "independent," as defined under the rules of Nasdaq.
-Such independent directors are Messrs.
-Sitrick, Poulsen, Shoghi and Gross.
+A majority of our directors are "independent," as defined under the rules of the Nasdaq Stock Market.
+Such independent directors are currently Messrs.
+Sitrick, Poulsen, Shoghi, Gross and Xiaoqiang.
 Our directors hold office until the next annual meeting of stockholders and until their successors are elected and qualified.
 Our officers are elected annually by our Board of Directors and serve at its discretion.
-None of our current independent directors have served as such for more than the past five years and were initially selected for their experience as a businessman (Sitrick and Gross); for financial expertise (Poulsen and Gross); or capital management expertise (Shoghi).
+None of our current independent directors have served as such for more than the past five years.
+Our current independent directors were selected for their experience as businessmen (Sitrick, Gross and Xiaoqiang) or financial expertise (Poulsen and Gross) or financial management expertise (Shoghi).
 We believe that our board is best served by benefiting from this blend of business and financial expertise and experience.
-Our remaining directors consist of our chief executive officer (Berman) who brings management's perspective to the board's deliberations and, our longest serving director (Skala), who, as an attorney with many years' experience advising businesses, is able to provide guidance to the board from a legal perspective.
+Our remaining directors consist of our chief executive officer (Berman) who brings management's perspective to the board's deliberations and, our longest serving director (Skala), who, as an attorney with many years of experience advising businesses, is able to provide guidance to the board from a legal perspective.